umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 * **Management API** - Applications will be unable to call Management API endpoints.
 This also impacts the form submission endpoint, which will return HTTP 500-series error responses during the outage window.

 ### After Maintenence
 After the migration, ***some*** characters in the URL of published content items will be substituted with a different character sequence.
-This will only affect content items that existed prior to the migration.
-Additionally it will not affect items until they are next published.
+This will only affect content items that existed before the migration.
+Additionally, it will not affect items until they are published next.
 Content items that are not re-published will retain their pre-migration URLs.

 {% hint style="warning" %}
 **This is a breaking change.** Unless your application has been built with redirection in mind, then external links to re-published content items may no longer work post-migration.